darinnstathos/osticket-prereqs/README.md

 <p>We want to access the virtual machine we just created so we can install osTicket onto our virtual machine.</p>

-1. We need to copy the Public IP Address of VM-osTicket: Navigate to Azure > ‘Virtual Machines’ > VM-osTicket > Overview: Copy Public IP address to clipboard
+1. We need to copy the Public IP Address of VM-osTicket: Navigate to Azure > ‘Virtual Machines’ > VM-osTicket > Overview: Copy Public IP address to clipboard (Example: 20.14.93.5)

 <img src="https://i.imgur.com/nT3i4AO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 2. WindowsOS vs MacOS:

-- If you’re using Windows, click the ‘Start’ menu (Windows Icon) on desktop > search bar > Remote Desktop Connection
+- If you’re using Windows, click the ‘Start’ menu (Windows Icon) on desktop > search bar > 'Remote Desktop Connection'
-- This is done from the perspective of MacOS, so open/download application: Microsoft Remote Desktop > Add PC > paste Public IP Address > input ‘username/password’ from when we created the VM. (example: darinstathos)
+- This is done from the perspective of MacOS, so open/download application: 'Microsoft Remote Desktop' > 'Add PC' > paste Public IP Address > input ‘username/password’ from when we created the VM. (example: darinstathos)

 <br>